- What you should know about a will

 What happens to children when there is no will

-- acts as the trustee of estates for children where there is no other trustee; and
+- acts as the trustee of estates for children where there is no other trustee or legal guardian; and

 - holds money in trust for minors until they turn 19.